dataViz-UCSDGuardian/sports_performance/README.md

 #####Metrics used:
 1. Percent wins: This is the percent of games won out of total games in the season.
 Used by Basketball, Volleyball
 1. Point differential: This is the average of the all points a game was won or lost by.
 For example, if a team played four games with the scores 10-5 (Win), 4-9(Loss), 3-4(Loss), 13-0(win), the point differential will be the average of ( 5 + -5 + -1 + 13 ).
-USed by Basketball.
+Used by Basketball.
 1. Average Set Matches Won: This is a special metric we made for volleyball that is similar to the point differential in basketball.
 This is the average of the difference of the number of matches a set was won by or lost by.
 For example, if a team played 3 gamed with the scores 3-0 (win), 3-1(win), 0-3(Loss), the metric will be the average of ( 3 + 2 + -3).
 Used by volleyball.
 1. Plotting game results: For soccer, which small point differences and has more ties overall as a sport, plotting the results of the games per year was simple enough.
 A stacked bar graph that showed number of wins, then ties then losses was used.
 Used for Soccer.